 We can always discuss our policies and procedures generally.

-Director of Student Life for Residence Education and Student ConductA full-time, professional staff member who operates out of the Schwartz Campus Center, and is responsible for oversight of Residence Life and Student Conduct.
-This person oversees the Associate Director of Student Life for Residence Education and Student Conduct and the Assistant Director of Student Life for Residential and Commuter Student Living.
+Director of Residence Life and Student ConductA full-time, professional staff member who operates out of the Schwartz Campus Center, and is responsible for oversight of Residence Life and Student Conduct.
+This person oversees the Associate Director of Student Life for Residence Education and the Area Coordinator/Residence Directors.

 Area Coordinator (AC):A full-time, professional staff member who lives and works in the Edgewood Complex.
 This person oversees the staff and students living in the Edgewood Complex (Broadhurst Hall, Edgewood Hall, and Street Hall) and the Acorn Apartments Complex.
 Additionally, this person oversees the RAs of these areas and the Graduate Assistant for Residence Life.